superflows-dev/sf-nav/README.md

 - Customizability (in-progress) - All features mentioned above are inherently customizable.
 You can override the color scheme as well.
 - Responsive (in-progress) - SfNav is fully responsive and adapts to all screen sizes
 - Extendibility (in-progress) - In some places, SfNav also allows you to inject your own components, for greater customizability
+- **Keyboard Navigation** (enabled) - It allows keyboard navigation across all elements on desktop, mobile and tablet form factors.
+- **Screen Reader Support** (enabled) - It supports both desktop and mobile screen readers making your app acceessible to partially or completely blind users.

 <br />